Mass Renormalization in Lattice Simulations of False Vacuum Decay: Renormalization and the Euclidean Decay Rate

 \section{Renormalization and the Euclidean Decay Rate}

 In the preceding sections we showed that the effective dynamics for the lattice mean field is modified from that encoded in the bare lattice potential.
 This raises interesting questions about the relationship between the bare potential, $\vBare$, appearing in our lattice simulations and the tree level potential, $V_{\rm T}$, appearing in the bounce calculation.
+Both the real-time and Euclidean approaches approximate the full quantum dynamics using an expansion in $\hbar$.~\cite{Braden:2018tky,Hertzberg:2019wgx,Coleman:1977py,Callan:1977pt}.
+Therefore, to compare the two formalisms, we should truncate them at the same order in $\hbar$.
+With this in mind, let us briefly review the nature of both expansions.